sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

     ```

 3.  **Run Detection**:
     Execute the detection script.
-The following command runs the detection on the test video using the GPU (or not by removing --device 0).
+The following command runs the detection on the test video using the GPU (or using only CPU by removing --device 0).
     ```bash
     python yolo_detect.py --model best.pt --source test.mp4 --resolution 1280x720 --device 0
     ```